Opendigitalradio/dablin/README.md

 When the decoding of an AU nevertheless fails, this is indicated by an `(AAC)` message in magenta color.
 However in that case the AAC decoder may output audio samples anyway.

+### Uncommon

+If the announced X-PAD length of a DAB+ service does not match the available X-PAD length i.e. if it falls below, a red `[X-PAD len]` message is shown and the X-PAD is discarded.
+However not all X-PADs may be affected and hence it may happen that the Dynamic Label can be processed but the MOT Slideshow cannot.
+To anyhow process affected X-PADs, a loose mode can be enabled by using `-L`.
+Thus the mentioned message will be shown in yellow then.

 ## Standards